pyca/cryptography/docs/installation.rst

 minimum supported Rust version is 1.45.0.

 Instructions for installing Rust can be found on `the Rust Project's website`_.
+We recommend installing Rust with ``rustup`` (as documented by the Rust Project) in order to ensure you have a recent version.

 .. _`Homebrew`: https://brew.sh
 .. _`MacPorts`: https://www.macports.org